dstrazzeri/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+- Node.js uses JavaScript to create easy communication between clients and servers, while Express is build on node.js which helps with the creation of server-sided applications.

-1. Understand and explain the use of Middleware.
+2. Understand and explain the use of Middleware.

+- Middlewares are functions that retrieve the request and response of objects and are able to reuse functionality which assists with writing D.R.Y code.

-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style.

+-The principles are accessing and using data by utilizing HTTP requests.

-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers.

+- Express Routers create handlers that provide routing to apps, check validations, handle errors, etc.

-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tooling used to manually test the correctness of an API.

+- You can use many different things such as HTTPie or PostMan to test and check the correctness of an API.